zhu-xlab/DOFA/README.md

 # [DOFA](https://github.com/ShadowXZT/DOFA-pytorch)
-## Dynamic One-For-All foundation model for Earth vision
+## Dynamic One-For-All foundation model for Remote sensing and Earth observation
 **What is DOFA**: DOFA is a unified multimodal foundation model for different data modalities in remote sensing and Earth observation.
 <p align="center">
 <img src="assets/DOFA-main.png" width="500">